Why Self-Compassion Leads To Success

-This is when we have a chance to practice being kind to ourselves, realizing that struggle and negative emotions is a human experience and staying in the moment instead of running away some story about how I'm always.... or this always happens to me...etc.
+This is when you have a chance to practice being kind to yourselves, realizing that struggle and negative emotions is a human experience and staying in the moment instead of running some story about how you’re always.... or this always happens to me...etc.

 Why self-compassion leads to success

 We’re much more likely to be brave and vulnerable when we practice self-compassion.
 Being brave and vulnerable is the core of creativity.